awksedgreep/mikrotik_api/WARP.md

 - Transport: Default transport is internal via OTP (:httpc/:ssl).
 If hard limitations arise, consider introducing a pluggable transport and optionally adding an external client later without changing the public API.
 - Agent rules: If an AGENTS.md is added to this repo, follow it exactly.
 - Linting: No linter is configured in this repo.
 If you add Credo later, update this file with the exact commands.
 - Files observed: mix.exs, README.md, .formatter.exs, and rest_api.md.
-Library modules and tests will live under lib/ and test/ respectively (both present but currently untracked/empty).
+Library modules and tests live under lib/ and test/ respectively.

 Key references
 - MikroTik RouterOS REST API: https://help.mikrotik.com/docs/spaces/ROS/pages/47579162/REST+API